numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 --------

-NEP 40 and 41 detailed the need for the creation of a new datatype system within NumPy to serve downstream use cases better and improve the maintainability and the ability to extend NumPy.
+NEP 40 and 41 detailed the need for the creation of a new datatype system within NumPy to better serve downstream use-cases and improve the maintainability and the extensibility NumPy.
 A main issue with the current dtype API is that datatypes are written as a single Python class with special instances for each of the actual datatypes.
 While this certainly has been a practical approach in implementing numerical